LuisObana/MyHomeWork/h3 Hashes.md

 Note: *Dollar sign “$” is the normal user command prompt, user does not write that.
 After a command, hash mark “#” is comment character, rest of the line is ignored.*

-When working on a terminal, you are always <b>on a directory
+When working on a terminal, you are always on a directory.
+Current directory is the *working directory*.
+The code <b>pwd prints the working directory.